 If you can see NFTs beyond the original application of art and collectibles but into the broader world of digital assets, you can see that there is a wide number of applications for influencers and beyond!
 In fact, NFTs can create an entire new world of copyrights and intellectual property royalties for the open information economy that influencers fuel.
 The possibilities are only limited by your imagination!
 While we don’t know what the future holds for NFT’s we do know that Ethereum tokens will probably have solidified their role in our crypto future.

 Got new ideas for NFTs?
-Shoot a comment below!
+Drop us a line!